leightenore/liri-node-app/README.md

-# liri-node-app
+# LIRI Node App

+## Description

-LIRI is a CLI application that searches Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+LIRI is a command line interface application that uses the Spotify API to search for songs, the Bands in Town API for concerts, and the OMDB API for movies.

+## How To Use LIRI

-### LIRI Commands
+### Commands

 * #### concert-this
 LIRI uses the Bands in Town Artist Events API to show information about an artist's upcoming shows.